Fragtality/PilotsDeck/Integrations/Fenix A320/Readme.md

 # Installation
-- Tested with Fenix 1.0.3.128 (25.09.22)
+- Tested with Fenix 1.0.4.134 (29.09.22)
 - Update to at least PilotsDeck 0.7.4!
 - Uses the Fonts *"Digital 7"* and *"Alte Din 1451 Mittelschrift"* - you can find them freely on the Internet
 - Just double-click on the Profiles you want to use to add them to your StreamDeck Software
 - Place the Lua-Files in your FSUIPC7 Folder (the Folder where your FSUIPC7.ini is located)
 - The cameras.cfg is optional (for the Views via vJoy-Driver Buttons)!
 If you want to use it: %appdata%\Microsoft Flight Simulator\SimObjects\Airplanes\FNX320
-- Optional / Your choice: Install the PilotsDeck_FNX2PLD Binary for the FCU / Displays to work.
+- Optional but recommended: Install the PilotsDeck_FNX2PLD Binary for the FCU / Displays to work.
 Follow the Instructions [here](https://github.com/Fragtality/PilotsDeck_FNX).
 - Either start the Scripts (Auto + Sync) manually ...
 - ... or add them as Auto-Scripts to your FSUIPC7.ini.
 Start MSFS/FSUIPC7 once so the Files are added (if you're not familiar with adding them manually).
 Then add the following to your FSUIPC7.ini:<br/>
 ```